Installing API Platform

 Alternatively, you can use Composer to install the standalone bundle in an existing Symfony Flex project:

-composer require API
+composer require api

 There are no mandatory configuration options although many settings are available.